Educating the public about fire prevention and life safety is an important goal of the Baltimore County Fire Department.

 Most hardware and home supply stores carry smoke alarms.

 - Do not become complacent or lose track of your child at a public pool.
 It only takes a second for a child to disappear beneath the water.
-Even the best lifeguard is not a substitute for parental supervision.
+The best lifeguard is not a substitute for parental supervision, especially on busy pool days.

 - If a child is missing, check the pool first.
 Seconds count in preventing death or disability; brain cells begin to die after four to six minutes underwater.